syrkis/miiii/paper/main.typ

   caption: [Neuron activations for model trained on $cal(T)_"basis"$.
 As in @baseline_fft, no periodicity is observed for the baseline.], )<basis_neurons>

-The analysis of active frequencies _through training_ using the Fast Fourier Transform (FFT) is illustrated in @finding, with the core findings showing a spike in frequency activation around epoch 16384 visible in @tableeeee.
-The top plot shows the different frequencies of the transformer block's MLP neurons evolving as the model learns.
+The analysis of active frequencies _through training_ using the Fast Fourier Transform (FFT) is illustrated in @finding, with the core findings showing a spike in frequency activation around epoch #num(16384) visible in @tableeeee.
+The top plot shows the different frequencies of the transformer block's feed-forward neurons evolving as the model learns.
 The bottom plot displays the variance of frequency activations and the number of frequencies exceeding a significance threshold $omega > mu + 2 sigma$ (i.e., which spots like the ones of the bottom row of @miiii_neurons are active).
 Initially, a handful of frequencies become dominant as the model generalizes on the first four tasks.
 As training progresses and the model begins to generalize on the remaining tasks, more frequencies become significant, suggesting that the model is developing more complex internal representations to handle the additional tasks.

 #figure(
   stack(